 - Decide with your partner on what kind of birth classes will suit you as a couple, and what days or nights suit you both best.

-- Go along to go to birth classes together and keep the discussion going afterwards.
+- Go to birth classes together and keep the discussion going afterwards.

 - If you’re looking online for information about birth, keep in mind that overseas websites might not reflect how Australian systems work.